minprog/programming-2/40 Workshops/20 Workshop 2/40 Programs.md

 ask you to create a word trigger abstract class and implement three classes that implement triggers of this sort.

+An abstract class is a class which is never instantiated directly.
+Abstract classes provide no or limited implemented.
+For instance, you could have an abstract class Shape, and classes which inherit from Shape: Rectangle, Triangle and Circle.
+You would never instantiate a Shape directly, but you can instantiate its subclasses Rectangle, Triangle and Square.
+Shape can provide all methods which shapes share, whereas the actual shapes (Rectangle, Triangle and Square) provide their specific implementation.

-The trigger should fire when the whole word is present.
+The trigger should fire (is_word_in() should return True) when the whole word is present.
 For example, a trigger for “soft” should fire on:

 * Koala bears are soft and cuddly.